• Skip to primary navigation

 What is the best kind of bread for French Toast?

 It also helps to buy or use bread that is not pre-sliced.
-This way to can slice the bread into thick 1-inch pieces perfect for soaking up the egg mixture.
+This way, you can slice the bread into thick 1-inch pieces perfect for soaking up the egg mixture.

 Is it better to use stale bread?